nebrius/raspi-board/README.md

 ### getPinNumber(pin)

 Normalizes a pin name to a Wiring Pi pin number.
+This method accounts for the differences between board revisions by checking which Raspberry Pi the method is being called on.

 _Arguments_: